 Now, with digital, I have a wider palette, a greater range of possibilities in the moment.
 And the people and places that I try to capture continue to inspire a myriad of images.
 My pictures reflect tradition in the midst of change, conflict and diversity, the young and the very old; habitats and happenings infused with an intensity of colour.

-The photographs from Asia as well as from Africa, South America, the Middle East or Europe shown here are part of my picture library of more than 500.000 images.
+The photographs from Asia as well as from Africa, South America, the Middle East or Europe shown here are part of my picture library of nearly one million images.

 Please also refer to a website dedicated to my hometown Dortmund.